ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 412K    events/events_2025-01-17T09:59:52.183801_rootkit.json.gz
 ```

 Measurements are stored in the `events` directory.
 Check out the help page with `python3 probing.py -h` to learn about other parameters that allow to set up data collection in other scenarios (e.g., using `ls-basic` instead of `ls` or simulating system load) and assign names to different runs (`--description`).
+Check out `repeat_seq.sh` for some parameterized commands; in fact, we used this script to collect our public data sets.
+Note that we only consider some of the available kernel functions from the getdents system call.
 To specify which functions the probing mechanism should attach probes to, open `probing.py` and add or remove function names in the `probe_points` list in the beginning of the file.

 ## Anomaly detection